astraut-solutions/easy-risk-register/docs/guides/product/pdf-exports.md

 # PDF exports (Print to PDF)

 Easy Risk Register generates PDF exports by opening a **print-friendly report view** and relying on your browser's built-in **Print / Save as PDF** flow.
-This keeps exports fully client-side (no backend, no server-side PDF generation).
+The PDF rendering itself is client-side (no server-side PDF generation), but the report content is sourced from the current dataset (fetched via `/api/*`).

 ## Available PDF reports